Overview

 1) Assess Your Real Need

-Do a strict calculation.
+Run a strict needs-based calculation.
 Are your debts higher than your liquid assets?
 Only buy a cover amount that matches your liabilities.
-Do not buy cover amounts like ₹1 Crore just because that sounds standard.
+Do not buy cover amounts like ₹1 crore just because that sounds standard.
 Moreover, match the policy term to your actual financial obligation period.
 For more details, you can also check out the term insurance cover calculator tool on our website.

 2) Choose the Right Insurer

-When looking for the perfect insurer for you, make sure to check for metrics such as the Claim Settlement Ratio (CSR), Amount Settlement Ratio (ASR), complaint volume, solvency ratio, annual business volumes, etc. For more information, you can also check out our comprehensive guide on the best term insurance companies in India.
+When looking for the perfect insurer for you, make sure to check metrics such as the Claim Settlement Ratio (CSR), Amount Settlement Ratio (ASR), complaint volume, solvency ratio, and annual business volume.
+For more information, you can also check out our comprehensive guide on the best term insurance companies in India.

 3) Compare Multiple Options